astronomer/docs/astro/runtime-release-notes.md

 ### Bug fixes

-- Fixed a bug where you could not access the cluster activity page as expected.
+- Fixed a bug where the `Cluster Activity` tab was missing.

 ## Astro Runtime 9.10.0